mzur/webdev/lesson-6/README.md

     {{ config('app.name', 'Laravel') }}
   </a>

++ @if (Auth::user())
 +   <form class="form-inline" v-on:submit.prevent="openImage">
 +     <button class="btn btn-outline-success">Open New Image</button>
 +     <input class="invisible" ref="fileInput" type="file" accept="image/jpeg,image/png">
 +   </form>
++ @endif
 ```

 This is a form containing a button and an invisible file input field.
+The form only appears if the user is authenticated (i.e. logged-in).
 The file input field is restricted to JPEG and PNG images and has the special `ref="fileInput"` attribute which will be important to identify it later on.
 When the button is pressed, the form is submitted.
 The form itself has a registered event handler that calls a `openImage()` method on submit.
 The event handler includes the `prevent` modifier to prevent the form from executing its default submit action (i.e. sending a HTTP request).

 Now let's update the Vue instance in `resources/js/app.js` to handle the submit event: